What is Your Norton Has Expired Today?

 Update: June 28, 2018

-After the scan get finished, it will display the Scan Results like below.
+As the scanning ends, it will open the Scan Results like below.

 Author: © Adguard